milorsanders/milorsanders/README.md

 ## Hi there 👋

-🌱 3rd year life sciences engineering student at EPFL
+🌱 3rd year Life Sciences Engineering student at EPFL
+🔬 Passionate about biomedical engineering, data science, and systems neuroscience